adash-ahk/adash.ahk/readme.md

 Fills elements of array with value from start up to, but not including, end.

 > [!Note]
-> This method mutates array.
+> this method mutates the array.

 #### Arguments